nikolanan/-CppFundamentals/minAndMaxNumber/README.md

-The program finds the min and max number of a sequence.
-Firstly, the number of numbers in sequence is enterder, then each number.
+The program finds the minimum and maximum number of a sequence.
+Firstly, the number of numbers in the sequence is entered, then each number.

 Sample input: 5 23 12 324 -32 123

-Sample ouput: -32 324
+Sample output: -32 324